Krishna-r47/Car_analysis/README.md

   - Handled missing values using `mice` where appropriate

 - **Exploratory Data Analysis**
-  - Bar plots to show most common car companies and fuel type distribution
+  - Bar plots to show most frequently sold cars
-  - Boxplots for price comparisons across brands
+  - Boxplots for fuel efficiency comparisons across brands
-  - Scatter plots to explore relationships between engine size and price
+  - Scatter plots to explore relationships between different variables

-- **Key Insights**
+- **Few Key Insights**
-  - Petrol cars dominate the dataset
+  - Cars with higher fuel efficiency will have a higher price bracket
+  - Cars with higher mileage tend to have lower sale prices, but some high-mileage cars continue to cost more
-  - **Maruti**, **Hyundai**, and **Honda** are the most frequent brands
+  - fuel efficiencies of **Audi** and **Toyota** are the highest among all manufacturers.
-  - High-end brands like **Audi** and **BMW** had noticeable outlier prices
-  - Engine capacity shows some correlation with price but is not the only driver